 Students displaying residence hall parking permits may park their vehicles in the WH, PH, BH or EH lot or any of the red permit lots.
 They are also honored in Lot 4A or 5A at Cougar Village.

 Students may also participate in a "lottery" for a limited number of Green permits.
 Registration is conducted prior to the beginning of fall semester.
 Parking Services establishes the dates for lottery registration annually.
-If you are successful in the lottery, a Housing sticker will be affixed to that permit by Parking Services so that it will be honored in the residential lots.
+If you are successful in the lottery, a Housing sticker will be affixed to that permit by Parking Services, so that it will be honored in the residential lots.

 Parking Services distributes email correspondence to students annually reminding them to purchase permits for the upcoming academic year.
 Included is information about registration deadlines, prices, purchasing permits by mail or the Internet and the criteria for purchasing specific types of permits.
 A copy of the most recent email communication can be accessed here (which will download a PDF file).

 Parking permits purchased at any time for the fall and/or spring semesters are at full price.
 Permits are reduced to half price for summer term.
 Between July 1 and the first day of the fall semester, permits for both the current and the upcoming academic years are honored when appropriately displayed on registered vehicles.
 Also, fall and spring semester permits are honored during the succeeding summer term.